Belrium Reaches Self Reported Market Cap of $6,892.19 Billion (BEL)

-Belrium (BEL) traded flat against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on June 4th.
-During the last week, Belrium has traded down 0% against the U.S. dollar.
-One Belrium token can currently be bought for approximately $2.51 or 0.00009565 BTC on major cryptocurrency exchanges.
-Belrium has a total market cap of $6,892.19 billion and $5.20 worth of Belrium was traded on exchanges in the last day.
+Belrium (BEL) traded flat against the US dollar during the 1 day period ending at 10:00 AM ET on June 9th.
+One Belrium token can now be bought for about $2.51 or 0.00009565 BTC on cryptocurrency exchanges.
+In the last week, Belrium has traded 0% lower against the US dollar.
+Belrium has a total market cap of $6,892.19 billion and approximately $5.20 worth of Belrium was traded on exchanges in the last 24 hours.

-BEL uses the hashing algorithm.
-It was first traded on June 17th, 2018.
+Belrium (BEL) uses the hashing algorithm.
+Its genesis date was June 17th, 2018.
 Belrium’s total supply is 22,742,000 tokens.
+Belrium’s official website is www.belrium.com.
 Belrium’s official Twitter account is @belrium and its Facebook page is accessible here.
-Belrium’s official website is www.belrium.com.

 BELRIUM Blockchain is a public blockchain that anyone in the world can read, send transactions and expect to see them included if they are valid.